Exercise and music: Physiological effects

 To further this idea, a study from the New York Times shows how music helps boost workouts.
 This experiment was done by testing a control group of people working out in a normal workout setting and the same group of people working out with machines that incorporated beats and rhythms into each rep. To do this, they installed the kits into three different workout machines, one a stair-stepper, the other two weight machines with bars that could be raised or pulled down to stimulate various muscles.
 Thomas Hans Fritz, a researcher at the Max Planck Institute who led the study said, “Participants could express themselves on the machines by, for instance, modulating rhythms and creating melodies.”
 Throughout each workout, the researchers monitored the force their volunteers generated while using the machines, as well as whether the weight lifters’ movements tended to stutter or flow and how much oxygen the volunteers consumed, a reliable measure of physical effort.
 Afterward, the scientists asked the volunteers to rate the tolerability or unpleasantness of the session, on a scale from 1 to 20.

 Max strength is unaffected by the use of music during exercise.

+In addition, it had been found that fast, loud music can lead to more optimal exercise when compared to slow, lower tempo music.
+Loud, high tempo music positively correlates with increased running rate and heart rate.
+Higher tempo music, specifically music greater than 120 BPM, leads to what is called an ergogenic effect on physical performance; an ergogenic effect is any substance or mechanical device that leads to greater physical performance.
+Specifically, handgrip, velocity, power, and muscle endurance all increase when listening to music before or during exercise.
+It has also been found that the music preference of the individual has a significant effect on the level of ergogenic effect.
+Essentially, a person is more likely to perform better during physical activity when they are listening to music they enjoy.
+Interestingly enough, motivational music has been found to have a significantly greater effect on women during aerobic and anerobic exercise.
+Women exhibited an overall more positive effect on physical performance compared to men when listening to all types of music, while men mainly benefited from listening to synchronous music.